magneticio/vamp/docs/content/about-vamp/what-is-vamp.md

 4. Automatic deployment of containers is going to be a commodity: this is not our focus.
 5. Basic health monitoring of containers is going to be a commodity: this is not our focus.

-Please check our [Getting Started](/getting-started/) to get up to speed on how to use Vamp
+Please check our [quick start](/quick-start/) to get up to speed on how to use Vamp